 301 Moved Permanently

-Note: during automatic redirection of a POST request following the reception of a 301 status code, some existing HTTP/1.0 user agents will change it to a GET request by mistake.
+However, when a POST request is automatically redirected after a 301 status code is received, some HTTP/1.0 user agents will accidentally switch it to a GET request.

 303 See Other